 A. Fundamentals of Real-Time Pricing

 The essence of an RTP system is that customers face a retail price for electricity during each hour that accurately reflects the cost of procuring additional power (through the wholesale market or the provider’s own production) during that hour.
 In the current circumstances of California’s restructured electricity market, the cost of procuring power at the margin is represented by the ISO’s imbalance energy costs.
 These costs are what the ISO must pay when it buys one more kilowatt-hour of power and it is the price that the ISO saves when conservation by users allows it to avoid buying that kilowatt-hour.
-Therefore, in order for electricity users to have the proper incentives to conserve power, the economic cost of consumption should reflect the ISO’s imblance eenergy costs.
-If provided with such incentives, experience has shown that customers can and do respond with significant conservation when supply is short and wholesale electricity prices spike.
+Therefore, in order for electricity users to have the proper incentives to conserve power, the economic cost of consumption should reflect the ISO’s imbalance energy costs.
+If provided with such incentives, experience from other utility service areas has shown that customers can and do respond with significant conservation when supply is short and wholesale electricity prices spike.
 Such conservation not only reduces the risk of rolling blackouts, it also reduces wholesale electricity prices and thus the total payments that must be made to generators.

 B. Concerns About RTP

 Despite the economic logic of pricing a commodity to reflect its cost of procurement or production, there has been opposition among some large customers to implementing RTP in California.
 At its root, this opposition is based on the concern that RTP will harm the customer because it will increase the average rates that the customer must pay.
-In the context of this proceeding, where substantial rate increases have already been proposed for large commercial and industrial customers, concerns about RTP may no longer exist.
-For certain customers, the concern reflects a recognition that these customers have “peakier” demand than the average, so they buy a disproportionate amount of power at times when wholesale prices are highest. includiRTP would implementhigher retail prices at those times when wholesale prices are higher, but they do not have to result in large increases in customer bills.
+In the context of this proceeding, where substantial rate increases have already been proposed for large commercial and industrial customers, concerns about RTP itself as the source of increases costs may no longer exist.
+For certain customers, the concern reflects a recognition that these customers have “peakier” demand than the average, so they buy a disproportionate amount of power at times when wholesale prices are highest.
+Rate designs including RTP intrinsically mean higher retail prices at those times when wholesale prices are higher, but they do not have to result in large increases in customer bills.